This is the multi-page printable view of this section. Click here to print.

 2. Use docker-compose

-Create docker-compose.yml as following.
-We should set the environment variable PRELOAD=true. example.groovy is a predefined script to preload the sample data.
-If needed, we can mount a new example.groovy to change the preload data.
+Create a docker-compose.yml file like the following and set PRELOAD=true in the environment. example.groovy is a predefined script used to preload sample data.
+If needed, you can mount a new example.groovy script to change the preload data.

 version: '3'